microchipgnu/x402-mcp/README.md

 Notes:
 - Keys must be testnet keys funded on the respective networks (Base Sepolia / Solana Devnet).
 - The client points at `http://localhost:3000/mcp` and will invoke the tools via MCP.
-- The AI model is `openai/gpt-4o-mini` and requires `OPENAI_API_KEY` to be present in the environment.

 ## What’s included